Frequently Asked Questions

 Sorry, but the 1-Spot isn't compatible because its barrel plug diameter is different from the standard required by the Volcas.

 I already own a power supply that I've been using with my Volca.
-Will it work with the DC-4 daisy chain cable?
+Will it work with the DC-5 daisy chain cable?

 I have synths, drum machines and effects boxes that need stands, but I can't figure out which KVgear stands to use.
 Can you help me?

 You betcha!
-For starters, take a look at the Fit Check page, which contains a description of each stand.
-It also includes a detailed Compatibility Chart that shows exactly which gear will fit on which stand.
-If you're not able to figure things out after consulting the Fit Check page, then send me an email and I'll help you directly.
+For starters, take a look at the Downloads page, which has a link to a downloads folder containing multiple documents that describe our stands and which gear fits on them.
+If you're not able to figure things out after consulting the documents, then send me an email and I'll help you directly.

 Can the K-25m keyboard be used in conjunction with any of the KVgear Boo stands?